JuliaSparse/Pardiso.jl/README.md

 This section will explain how to solve equations using `Pardiso.jl` with the default settings of the library.
 For more advanced usage there is a section further down.

-## Creating the ParadisoSolver
+## Creating the PardisoSolver

-A `ParadisoSolver` is created with `ParadisoSolver()` for solving with PARDISO 5.0 or `MKLPardisoSolver()` for solving with MKL PARDISO.
+A `PardisoSolver` is created with `PardisoSolver()` for solving with PARDISO 5.0 or `MKLPardisoSolver()` for solving with MKL PARDISO.
 This object will hold the settings of the solver and will be passed into the solve functions.
-In the following sections an instance of a `ParadisoSolver` or a `MKLPardisoSolver()` will be referred to as `ps`.
+In the following sections an instance of a `PardisoSolver` or a `MKLPardisoSolver()` will be referred to as `ps`.

 ### Solving